Query expansion techniques for information retrieval: A survey: Query Expansion

+For example, consider a collection of 10 documents where the phrase ``computer science" is present in only one document.
+Hence, the probability of a document containing the phrase ``computer science" is 0.1.
+Further, assume that each word in ``computer science" also occurs in only one document -- in which the phrase occurs.
+Clearly, such a phrase is very significant when part of a query.
+The same is confirmed by a high correlation value of 9 computed as per Eq. \ref{eq:phraseSig}.
+Liu et al. \cite{liu2004effective} suggest the correlation value to be greater than 5 for a phrase to be considered significant.

 Another approach for determining one-to-many association is based on the combination of various relationships between term pairs through a Markov chain framework \cite{collins2005query}.
-Here, words having the highest probability of relevance in the stationary distribution of the term network are selected for query expansion.
+Here, words having the highest probability of relevance in the stationary distribution of the term network are selected for QE.
 For every individual query term, a term network is built that consists of a pair of correlated terms corresponding to different types of relations (namely synonym, hyponym, co-occurrence).
-Reference \cite{lv2009positional} proposed a positional language model (PLM) that incorporates term proximity evidence in a model-based approach.
+Lv and Zhai \cite{lv2009positional} proposed a positional language model (PLM) that incorporates term proximity evidence in a model-based approach.
 Term proximity was computed directly based on proximity-based term propagation functions.
-Reference \cite{song2011proximity} proposed Proximity Probabilistic Model (PPM) that uses a position-dependent term count to compute the number of term occurrences and term counts propagated from neighboring terms.
-Recently, article \cite{jian2016simple} considered term-based information and semantic information as two features of query terms and presented an efficient ad-hoc IR system using topic modeling.
-Here, first topic model is used for extracting the latent semantic information of the query term and then, term-based information is used as in a typical IR system.
-This approach is sturdier in relation to data paucity and it does well on large complicated (belonging to multiple topics) .
+Song et al. \cite{song2011proximity} proposed Proximity Probabilistic Model (PPM) that uses a position-dependent term count to calculate the number of term occurrences and term counts propagated from neighboring terms.
+Recently, Jian et al. \cite{jian2016simple} considered term-based information and semantic information as two features of query terms, and presented an efficient ad-hoc IR system using topic modeling.
+Here, the first topic model is used for extracting the latent semantic information of the query term.
+Then, term-based information is used as in a typical IR system.
+This approach is sturdier in relation to data paucity, and it does well on large complicated (belonging to multiple topics) queries.